jared-hughes/DesmosPlus/README.md

   - The hard decision is how to capture the output.
 Maybe `[$a, $b, $r2] ← Regress(y1==a*x1+b)` or something
 - Add absolute value with pipes `|expr|`
 - Add factorial with bang `!`
-- I want to remove the `@` syntax for objects if possible.
-I keep forgetting it, but it does prevent confusion with piecewises.
 - How to determine default colors?
 - Add tuple type?
 Do we even need to have `Point` as a primitive?
 - `_get([Any], [Num])`